GeoBlue for Students

 - McGaw Residents are not eligible for the GeoBlue for Students policy (or GeoBlue for Employees), but are encouraged enroll in one of GeoBlue’s commercial products

 - The GeoBlue student rate between January 1 and December 31, 2023 is $1.97/day

 - GeoBlue cannot be purchased for less than seven days

 - Students who study abroad in their country of citizenship may not be required or eligible to purchase GeoBlue; read more under international health insurance in the FAQs

 - As soon as travel dates are determined, use the Northwestern GeoBlue enrollment portal to enroll using a personal credit card.
 (DO NOT "Google" GeoBlue – this will direct travelers to a commercial products web portal - and not the Northwestern group plan.)
-Before enrolling, students traveling with Northwestern-sponsored group, GeoBlue will be purchase on your behalf by your unit, department, or school.
+If you are traveling with Northwestern-sponsored group, GeoBlue will be purchase on your behalf by your unit, department, or school.
 Before traveling, you will receive a welcome email (see next bullet) from GeoBlue confirming your coverage.

 - Within 48 hours of enrollment, a welcome email will be sent out with a certificate number; before you travel, download the free mobile app available for Apple or Android phones and register as a member